zarat/Interpreter/Parser.md

 }
 ```

-The parser has now produced a rooted tree.
+The parser has now produced a rooted tree to iteratoe over.

 ```
 Token('CODE_BLOCK', 'CODE_BLOCK')